Early Childhood Studies Online BA (Hons)

 How you'll be assessed

-The course is assessed entirely by coursework such as essays, video presentations, and a research dissertation.
+The course is assessed by coursework such as essays, video presentations, and a research dissertation along with online Moodle tests.
 Coursework will include presentations, software demonstrations, research-based assignments, and practical exercises involving system or program specification, coding, and testing.

 Assessments are set at the end of each term and include group work and individual work.
 This might include essays, presentations, case studies, professional development, and practical activities depending on the nature of the course.
 All grades count towards your module mark.